enira/cockpit-smb-plugin/README.md

 ```

 ## Cockpit Project
 As this is a Cockpit plugin, you will need that as well.
-Cockpit Project
+(The automatic install script will check this.)

 ```
 sudo apt-get install cockpit
 ```